praharshsharma/myportfolio/README.md

 # About

 This project was built using `React`, a popular JavaScript library for building user interfaces.
-The website was designed by breaking down the different parts of the page into reusable `components`.
+The website is designed by breaking down the different parts of the page into reusable `components`.
 Each component focuses on a specific functionality or section, allowing for easy maintenance and scalability.

 The `useEffect` hooks in React is used to handle any necessary side effects within these components.